twinklefingers/angular_mongoose_test/README.md

 2016.09.01

-This was a 3 hour test of knowledge of Angular.JS, Angular Routes, MongoDB and Mongoose
+This was a 3 hour test of knowledge of Angular.JS, Angular Routes, MongoDB and Mongoose - a full-fledged CRUD application

+Still working on getting drop down into database
 ```
 Sections, Routes, and Controllers